 Each of our TRS lessees engage a third-party management company to manage each of our hotels for a management fee.
-Sixteen of our 29 hotels are managed by independent third-party managers.
-Thirteen of our 29 hotels are operated subject to franchise agreements with nationally recognized brands, including Marriott, Starwood and Hilton.
+Fifteen of our 26 hotels are managed by independent third-party managers.
+Twelve of our 26 hotels are operated subject to franchise agreements with global brands, including Marriott and Hilton.